marco262/my_wiki/data/dnd/class/warlock.md

 ### Spells Known of 1st Level and Higher

-At 1st level, you know two 1st-level spells of your choice from the [[[class-spell-list:warlock-spells|warlock spell list]]].
+At 1st level, you know two 1st-level spells of your choice from the [warlock spell list](/dnd/class_spell_list/warlock/true).

 The Spells Known column of the Warlock table shows when you learn more warlock spells of your choice of 1st level and higher.
 A spell you choose must be of a level no higher than what's shown in the table's Slot Level column for your level.
 When you reach 6th level, for example, you learn a new warlock spell, which can be 1st, 2nd, or 3rd level.